 You get LibreOffice preloaded.
 I wrote many documents, saved and assessed them later without any issues.
 In case you are a programmer and need to edit files, I suggest you get vim or your favorite editor as LibreOffice or normal notepad can create issues.

 I used dnf to install my favorite applications like VLC, Telegram and they worked fine too.
 I, however, told above that some night mode apps like redshift, f.lux appears broken for now.
 GNOME night mode does a nice job.
 The weather app that ships default still lacks many city options and could not get my location.
 I solved it by manually putting my location in its location.xml file.

 You get the calendar, clock, evolution, to do, and many other apps pre-shipped which a normal user will require.
 You also get bug reporting, SELinux status apps prebuilt which are useful in case you need support.
 The support team is nice and I received support for my Wayland issues within hours.
 There is a community of fedora users active everywhere and they are really helpful.
 In case you need support look at their telegram group fedora which is almost 24*7 active.

 GNOME does its job great and didn’t let me down.
-However, I encountered a strange bud which flickers my screen for a moment when launching apps in full screen on both Wayland and xorg.
+However, I encountered a strange bud that flickers my screen for a moment when launching apps in full screen on both Wayland and xorg.
 Firefox and CS: GO are affected as per my usage.

-Fedora doesn’t put its own branding on any apps and what you get is an almost vanilla experience which I consider is great.
+Fedora doesn’t put its own branding on any apps and what you get is an almost vanilla experience that I consider is great.
 You might like to show off Fedora and there is an extension for it too.
 GNOME software center also works fine and does the job.
 However, you might want to add RPM Fusion repo to enable more applications like VLC, Telegram to install via dnf as they are not available by default.
 Fedora users advised me to avoid adding other repo other than RPMFusion if possible as they are seriously slower than the default ones.